Rigorous computation of expansion in one-dimensional dynamics: Implementation and computations

-We chose this specific value of the parameter, because we observed an isolated drop in the expansion exponent computed using the uniform partition with $k=10\,000$ at this point: The expansion exponent for the two neighbouring points was slightly above $0.18$, and was negative for the chosen parameter $a$.
+We conclude this section with a detailed discussion of how our algorithms work, and how they compare to the uniform partition computations discussed above, for a given parameter value.
+To make the discussion more interesting, let us study the specific case of $a=1.88516$, because in the computations described in Section~\ref{sec:new_vs_old}, we observed an isolated drop in the expansion exponent for this parameter value, computed using the uniform partition with $k=10\,000$: The expansion exponent for the two neighbouring parameters was slightly above $0.18$, and was negative for the chosen parameter $a$.

 The computed negative value of $\lambda$ was most likely a result of some unfortunate misalignment of the partition intervals that caused considerable underestimate in the computation of $\lambda$.
 In order to confirm this, we conducted computations with some higher values of $k$.
 Results of these computations (still using the uniform partition) are summarised in Table~\ref{tab:uniformExp}.